Follow these Steps to email a friend or colleague a link to this information.

 Table of Contents

 Suggested Citation: Child Welfare Information Gateway.
-(2013).
+(2020).
 Reasonable efforts to preserve or reunify families and achieve permanency for children.
-Washington, DC: U.S. Department of Health and Human Services, Children's Bureau.
+Washington, DC: U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau.

 This material may be freely reproduced and distributed.
 However, when doing so, please credit Child Welfare Information Gateway.